HotInk/hotink/README.markdown

 ## Running Hot Ink

-You can set up Hot Ink, for development using the following instructions.
+You can set up Hot Ink for development using the following instructions.

 First, clone the respository.
 From the command line, run:

     git clone http://github.com/HotInk/hotink.git

-Be sure that both Rubygems and Bundler are properly installed.
+Be sure that both Rubygems and [Bundler](http://gembundler.com) are properly installed.
 In the project's directory, run:

     bundle install